-- The 2016/17 statistics continue to show that Inuit and Nunavut Firms are generally more successful at winning contracts in the under \$25,000 value threshold.
+- The 2017/18 statistics continue to show that Inuit and Nunavut Firms are generally more successful at winning contracts in the under \$25,000 value threshold.
 As the value of the contracts increase, Inuit and Nunavut Firms tend to win a lower percentage of the contracts.
 This is largely due to the fact that the Procurement Policies of the GN specify that goods and services purchases with a value less than \$25,000 are sourced locally, within Nunavut, where there are 3 or more vendors able to bid and provide the good or service. - Inuit and Nunavut Firms are more successful at winning Air Charter and Minor Construction contracts in the >\$25,000 and <\$100,000 category.
-This is a ten year trend. - Inuit and Nunavut Firms are more successful at winning Major and Minor Construction contracts as opposed to contracts for Consulting or Architectural/Engineering Services in the over \$100,000 category.
-This is a ten year trend - More Sole Source contracts of higher value are awarded to Other (non-Inuit and non-Nunavut) Firms.
-This is also a ten year trend.

-- In 2005/06, 35% of the bids received (excluding goods), were from Inuit owned firms.
-In 2016/17, 30% of the bids received were from Inuit owned firms.
-These numbers have remained relatively consistent on average.
-As the overall volume of contracts has increased by 150%, the relative share of Inuit bids remains between 30-35%. - Inuit and Nunavut Firms (especially Inuit Firms) win a greater percentage share of contracts when goods are included in the contracting statistics.
+This is a eleven year trend. - Inuit and Nunavut Firms are more successful at winning Major and Minor Construction contracts as opposed to contracts for Consulting or Architectural/Engineering Services in the over \$100,000 category.
+This is a eleven year trend. - More Sole Source contracts of higher value are awarded to Other (non Inuit and non-Nunavut) Firms.
+This is also an eleven year trend. - In 2017/18, 28% of the bids received were from Inuit owned firms.
+These numbers have remained relatively consistant on average.
+As the overall volume of contracts has increased by 143%, the relative share of Inuit bids remains between 25-30%. - Inuit and Nunavut Firms (especially Inuit Firms) win a greater percentage share of contracts when goods are included in the contracting statistics.
 Inuit and Nunavut Firms are able to compete better for goods contracts rather than service contracts.
-This is a nine year trend.
-This report does not analyse the value of contracts in each threshold category awarded to Inuit, Nunavut and Other.
-It only looks at volumes. - The number of Inuit Firms responding to Tender calls for Major Works Construction remains high for the three years of this report.
+This is a ten year trend. - The number of Inuit Firms responding to Tender calls for Major Works Construction remains high for the three years of this report.
 This indicates a consistent level of participation by Inuit Firms in this area.
-Bids from Inuit Firms for Minor Works Construction, Maintenance Services and Air Charters also remains high.
+Bids from Inuit Firms for Minor Works Construction and Maintenance Services and Air Charters also remains high. - Over the last twelve years, it can be generally stated that Inuit Firms win 30% volume of contracts, Nunavut Firms 5% and Other Firms 65%

-NNI Policy Observations:
+NNI Regulations Observations:

-- In 2016/17, the number of contracts that have been awarded due to the NNI Bid Adjustments remains low at 3.2%. - A manual review of contracts including goods and contracts awarded due to the bid adjustments of the NNI Policy indicate the following:
+- In 2017/18, the number of contracts that have been awarded due to the NNI Bid Adjustments remains low at 2.8%. - A manual review of contracts including goods and contracts awarded due to the bid adjustments of the NNI Policy indicate the following: